-SWACC arranges for and provides property, liability, and excess workers' compensation insurance for its member school districts.
-The District pays a premium commensurate with the level of coverage requested.
-WSGVB functions under a banking system, where each member district operates separately from other member districts.
+The District is also a member of Keenan Coalition for Dental and Vision insurance coverages for its employees.
+The Coalition is not a JPA, but functions under a banking system, where each member District operates separately from other member Districts.
 Each individual member district makes their premium deposit based primarily upon their scheduled insurance coverage.
 Coverage is supplied for dental and vision care for all participating member districts.

-NOTE 13 - EMPLOYEE RETIREMENT SYSTEMS
+NOTE 14 - EMPLOYEE RETIREMENT SYSTEMS